mcagov/beacons/docs/adr/0004-2021-03-03-frontend-integration-tests.md

 ## Context

-The [frontend application](https://github.com/mcagov/beacons-webapp) currently does not have end-to-end tests, and we feel that adding them would help development of the app.
+The [frontend application](https://github.com/mcagov/beacons-webapp) currently does not have integration tests, and we feel that adding them would help development of the app.

 ## Decision

-We will use [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) to write end-to-end tests for the frontend app in the [frontend repository](https://github.com/mcagov/beacons-webapp).
+We will use [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) to write integration tests for the frontend app in the [frontend repository](https://github.com/mcagov/beacons-webapp).

 These tests will be used to check the functionality of the application and its pages.

-These tests are `end-to-end` within the frontend app - we would mock any API calls from the frontend.
+These `integration` tests are within the frontend app - we would mock any API calls from the frontend.

 We will also continue to use unit tests to test other (lower level?) logic that Cypress tests will not cover.